anuyts/public/agda/modal.md

 | b    | cont | cont | cont | cont |
 | cont | b    | b    | cont | cont |
 |      |      |      |      |      |

+#### Type-check entries as top-level functions right away
+This is of course possible and sound, but for the same reason that the above is unsound, the current approach will be counterintuitive, e.g. modal fields in the same module will not be accessible under the same conditions that modal variables are accessible (unless the concerned modality has a left adjoint).
+This is the current implementation of cohesion, even though flat does not have a left adjoint.
+So in this case the user should get a warning if they annotate a field with a modality that does not have a left adjoint, with a recommendation to use a modal box instead.

+Of course it is currently not possible to put a datatype declaration in a modal box.
+We should probably allow this.
+The box should come before the parameters, which come before the colon, so we need syntax for a lock in a telescope.
+I have no idea how to write the types of the constructors of a type that is caught in a box **for which we may have no eta, and perhaps not even a projection!**

+So yes, let's just give users a warning to put datatypes in a box *without* any language support that makes such a thing possible.
+Thanks to polarities, they can define their datatypes as the `Mu` of a strictly positive function and get the constructors for free.
+This way, the box causes no headaches to the Agda implementors, only to the end user.

 ### Modal record fields